TurboMCP Protocol

 turbomcp-protocol

-provides a complete, specification-compliant implementation of the Model Context Protocol (MCP) version 2025-06-18.
-This crate handles all protocol-level concerns including message formatting, capability negotiation, and runtime validation.
+provides a specification-compliant implementation of the Model Context Protocol (MCP).
+This crate handles protocol-level concerns including message formatting, capability negotiation, and runtime validation.

 Key Features

-- Capability negotiation - Automatic feature detection and handshake
+- Capability negotiation with feature detection and handshake

 🔧 JSON-RPC 2.0 Implementation

-- Compliant message format - Request, response, and notification handling
+- Compliant message format with request, response, and notification handling

 ✅ Runtime Schema Validation